Quick press bio:

 Iverson also has been in the critically-acclaimed Billy Hart quartet for well over a decade and occasionally performs with an elder statesman like Albert “Tootie” Heath or Ron Carter.
 For over 15 years Iverson’s website Do the Math has been a repository of musician-to-musician interviews and analysis, surely one reason Time Out New York selected Iverson as one of 25 essential New York jazz icons: “Perhaps NYC’s most thoughtful and passionate student of jazz tradition—the most admirable sort of artist-scholar.”

-In 2017 Iverson premiered the score “Pepperland” for the Mark Morris Dance Group and co-curated a major centennial celebration of Thelonious Monk at Duke University.
-In 2018 Iverson will be premiering an original piano concerto with the American Composers Orchestra and in the fall is releasing Temporary Kings, a duo album with Mark Turner on ECM.
+In 2017 Iverson premiered the score “Pepperland” for the Mark Morris Dance Group and with Aaron Greenwald co-curated a major centennial celebration of Thelonious Monk at Duke University.
+In spring 2018 Iverson premiered Concerto to Scale with the American Composers Orchestra and in the fall is releasing Temporary Kings, a duo album with Mark Turner on ECM.